-For advanced networking needs such as network simulations, bridged networking can be used to set up an additional, software based network interface on the host to which the virtual machine is connected.

-VirtualBox internal networking can be used to create a virtual network which is visible to selected virtual machines, but not to applications running on the host or to the outside world.

-Finally, host-only networking can be used to create a network containing the host and a set of virtual machines, without the need for the host's physical network interface.
+- Bridged networking This is for more advanced networking needs such as network simulations and running servers in a guest.
+When enabled, VirtualBox sets up an additional, software-based network interface on the host to which the virtual machine is connected. - Internal networking This can be used to create a different kind of software-based network which is visible to selected virtual machines, but not to applications running on the host or to the outside world. - Host-only networking This can be used to create a network containing the host and a set of virtual machines, without the need for the host's physical network interface.
 Instead, a virtual network interface (similar to a loopback interface) is created on the host, providing connectivity among virtual machines and the host.